dircoll/DirEdgeCollapser/README.md

 * `DIR_EDGE_COLLAPSER_MEM.h` - Version 2 which uses bitset, need to specify the maximum number of vertices in the line `constexpr size_t MAX_VERTICES = 10000;`.
 Highly memory efficient, mostly used for high density graphs.
 Takes more time than v1.

 The main files:
-* `test_with_mem.cpp` - This runs the algo once, displaying the memory usage statistics.
+* `diredgecollapser.cpp` - This runs the algo once, displaying the memory usage statistics.
-* `test_run_multiple.cpp` - This runs the algo till no more edges can be collapsed.
+* `diredgecollapser_mult.cpp` - This runs the algo till no more edges can be collapsed.

 Compile the files using:
 ```